digital-asset/daml/docs/source/json-api/index.rst

 - ``choice`` -- Daml contract choice, that is being exercised,
 - ``argument`` -- contract choice argument(s).

+``templateId`` and ``choiceInterfaceId`` are treated as with :ref:`exercise by key <exercise-by-key-templateId-choiceInterfaceId>`.
+However, because ``contractId`` is always unambiguous, you may alternatively simply specify the interface ID as the ``templateId`` argument, and ignore ``choiceInterfaceId`` entirely.
+This isn't true of exercise-by-key or create-and-exercise, so we suggest treating this request as if this alternative isn't available.

 .. _exercise-response:

 HTTP Response